|

 presents my experience in converting an

-AM-6155 (AM-6154) FAA
+AM-6155 (AM-6154) FAA amplifier to the UHF

+Amateur Radio 70cm band.
 My intent is not to

 repeat everything that is well documented on

-other websites, but
+other websites, but instead to supplement

-done with my own findings.
+whatever others have done with my own

-the additional steps I
+by executing the additional steps I describe,

-capable of producing 350-400W of clean RF
+linear amplifier capable of producing 350-400W

-output on 432 MHz.
+of clean RF output on 432 MHz.

 Please